-Registration for the American Indian Elders Conference is available online and by mail.
+Registration for our biennial American Indian Elders Conference requires membership.
 Pricing is based on your membership type, which is also available for purchase online or by mail.
 You must apply for or renew your membership before registering for the conference.
 NICOA’s membership is effective through December 31, 2021.

 Determine your membership type: